Southwest Commission on Religious Studies

 Members of the society are invited to submit proposals for papers on any topic related to the study of Second Temple Jewish ideas, texts, religious, social or political practices, or relevant issues about Judaism in the Greco-Roman world.

-Please address any questions to one of the Second Temple Judaism Program Co-Chairs:
+Please address any questions to the Second Temple Judaism Program Chair:

 SBL Regional Scholar Award Application

 Each year the national SBL Conference of Regional Coordinators recognizes excellent papers presented at regional meetings by junior members of the Society.
 Consideration for the Regional Scholars Award is open to applicants who are at least at the dissertation stage of a doctoral program and who are no more than four years past the receipt of the Ph.D.

 Each region can nominate one scholar annually.
 The national SBL Conference of Regional Coordinators selects the regional scholars from these candidates.
 Nomination by the region is no guarantee of selection by the national organization.
 Awardees will be encouraged to revise the paper presented at the regional meeting with the help of a mentor, and submit the revised paper to an appropriate program unit of the SBL national meeting.
 They will be recognized as Regional Scholars at the national meeting.

 Applicants for the Regional Scholar Award should submit a letter of application (indicating any experience the applicant has presenting papers at the national meeting), a curriculum vitae, and a draft of a paper accepted for presentation at the regional meeting (8-10 pages of text, with appropriate documentation) to the appropriate regional SBL program unit chair (see above) by 15 January 2020.
 Please indicate as requested at the bottom of the Participation Form if you intend to apply for the Regional Scholar Award.